mixxxdj/website/content/news/XXXX-XX-XX-Mixxx_cooperation_AIResearch.md

 - The DJ's would receive a computer with two heat-detecting camera's, one regular camera and a HQ microphone..
 - The camera's need to be pointed at the public.
 - Observing the audience DJ's would get some on-screen demands to play cheerfull / sad / uptempo or slow music, the camera's will observe emotions.
-- At some points the system can even demand to play a complete other genre than the public wants (tp detect disappointment and happiness).
+- At some points the system can even demand to play a complete other genre than the public wants (to detect disappointment and happiness).
 - DJ's will have to install the research gear at least five times.
 - DJ's will be rewarded for their cooperation.
 How is not communicated to us.
 - The Public needs to be warned that their emotions can be recorded for research.